 More recently on 19 December 2016, the United Nations General Assembly adopted another Resolution on Trafficking in Women and Girls in furtherance of previous resolutions and conventions to protect the rights of victims and punish perpetrators of human trafficking.

 At the regional level, there is the African Charter on the Rights and Welfare of the Child, 1990, which provides in Article 29 that the Parties to the Charter shall take appropriate measures to prevent: (a) the abduction, sale of, or traffic in children for any purpose or in any form, by any person including parents or legal guardians of the child; and (b) the use of children in all forms of begging.

 There is also the Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa, which provides in Article 4(2)(g) that Parties to the Protocol shall take appropriate and effective measures to prevent and condemn trafficking in women, prosecute the perpetrators of such trafficking and protect those women most at risk.

 Evidently, there is no lack in the number of multilateral conventions aimed at addressing national and transnational human trafficking.
 The challenge, however is in moving the action beyond the adoption and ratification of these conventions.
 These conventions merely provide the guiding framework with which the different States can construct their own national legislation to respond to the realities of human trafficking manifested in the different States.
 The domestication and implementation of these conventions is possibly one of the biggest challenges to an international, integrated response to the menace of human trafficking and other transnational crimes involving the exploitation of persons.

-This article is the second part in our five-part human trafficking series.
+This article is the second part in our four-part human trafficking series.
 For more information on human trafficking, see Bloomsbury Professional’s recent publication: Human Trafficking and Modern Slavery: Law and Practice.